Southeast Georgia Health System recently received recognition as a 2021 Own the Bone Star Performer for

 Osteoporosis is the cause of fragility fractures that are most commonly

 seen in patients over 50 years old.
-The mortality within one year of a
+The mortality rate within one year

-fragility fracture of the hip approaches 50 percent in patients over 75.
+of a fragility fracture of the hip approaches 50 percent in patients over

-Recognition of these injuries and timely coordinated care by the entire
+age 75.
+Recognition of these injuries and timely coordinated care by the

-as well as orthopedic surgeons who assist with these patients helps prevent
+as well as orthopedic surgeons who assist with these patients, helps to

-recurrent injury and restore at least some of their bone strength.
-The
+prevent recurrent injuries and helps to restore at least some of their

-Health System team has earned national recognition for our success for
+Deese adds, “The Health System team has earned national recognition